 Also Read: Does My Graphics Card Support 4K?

-So do you need two graphics cards for dual monitors?
-No you do not.
-One graphics card can easily support 2 monitors these days.
+Do you need two graphics cards for dual monitors?
+No, you do not.
+One graphics card can easily support two monitors these days.

-You do, however, need to have the right amount and compatible ports on the graphics card to support 2 monitors.
+However, having the right amount and compatible ports on the graphics card to support two monitors would be best.